 Generally speaking, frozen donor egg IVF technique has a series of benefits over that with fresh donor eggs.
 A good IVF clinic can make use of the technique to improve the chances of implantation of the frozen egg embryo by matching it up with uterine receptivity.
 The technique is likely to yield even better results in the coming years as medical technology becomes more advanced.

-Gaudium IVF is a renowned infertility clinic which excels at combating all major fertility-related complications using advanced techniques such as egg donation.
+Gaudium IVF is the best IVF Centre which excels at combating all major fertility-related complications using advanced techniques such as egg donation.
 Visit Gaudium IVF for a free second opinion from the expert fertility specialist, Dr Manika Khanna.